 Well, just a glance at these shoes is enough to get a good idea of what kind of performance they are going to offer.

 As SIMARI claims, its goal in making these shoes was to maximize the sensation of bare feet.
-These definitely aren’t the thinnest water shoes out there, but they are pretty darn lightweight and flexible.
+These definitely aren’t the thinnest water shoes out there, but they are pretty darn lightweight and flexible which is extremely important for hiking.
 These basically are sock-like shoes, if we were to go by SIMARI’s wording.

 With their soft yet quite tough upper and outsole, the SIMARI shoes allow for a barefoot feel that is unparalleled by many other water shoes.
 The snug fit further contributes to the comfort of these shoes.